Last Updated: Feb 21st, 2025

 and

 2) IPv4 is not the focus of the project.
 We only offer IPv4 as a mix of legacy support and a courtesy to our project members.
 For what we do, IPv6 is much easier to work with and roll out.
-The IPv6 protocol also allows us to service more project members with our network stack.
+The IPv6 network we operate also allows us to service more project members with our network stack with fewer headaches in deployment.

 If after reading the above you still really would like your own IPv4 address, we encourage you to inquire about how the network is designed and to rent a dedicated box from a data center to build your own project on.
 It can be a fun and rewarding process once you get the hang of it all.